-• Because of the mobility and conversion of elements within the soil; soil sampling could be supplemented with tissue testing.

-• Through proper sampling, consistent intervals, and record keeping, tissue sampling may be used to measure existing turf health.
+- Because of the mobility and conversion of elements within the soil; soil sampling can be less predictable than tissue testing.
+Tissue testing provides a precise measurement of nutrients within the plant.
+Tissue test sufficiency ranges are only as good as the correlation data of a given element to an acceptable quality level of a given turfgrass.
+Typically, tissue correlation data are more prevalent than soil test correlation data and, therefore, programs designed around tissue testing may provide more reliable results. - Through proper sampling, consistent intervals, and record keeping, tissue sampling may be used to measure existing turf health.